Grey nurse shark

 Yes.
 Tourism operators with diving as an activity on their Marine Parks permit and dive clubs that are diving in a grey nurse shark area must do the following:

 - Ensure that divers are given information about the restrictions for the zone and about entering or using the grey nurse shark area.

 - Display the entry and use provisions for grey nurse shark areas in a prominent position on board all diving boats and in dive shops or clubs that operate or promote diving trips in Moreton Bay Marine Park.
-Tourist operators and dive clubs can be fined up to $1000 for breaking these laws.
+Tourist operators and dive clubs can be fined for breaking these laws.

 How can I help protect the grey nurse shark?

 There are a number of ways you can help protect the grey nurse shark.

 - Report injured, sick or dead grey nurse sharks to the RSPCA Qld on 1300 ANIMAL (1300 264 625)

 - Join Grey Nurse Shark Watch and carry out opportunistic or scheduled volunteer visual and photographic surveys.
 For more information please refer to the Grey Nurse Shark Watch Factsheet.

 - Make sure you comply with the fishing closures on aggregation sites and be aware that grey nurse sharks may be encountered elsewhere, particularly during migratory periods.

 - When fishing, use corrodible, non-offset circle and/or barbless hooks (Recfishing Research National Code of Practice)